ZclassicCommunity/mint/README.md

-# Mint, an SLP Management Suite
+# Mint, an ZSLP Management Suite

-## Create and control your Bitcoin Cash SLP Tokens in your browser
+## Create and control your ZSLP Tokens in your browser

 _Mint is client-only: the app runs in your web browser.
-Mint uses rest.bitcoin.com as the default back-end, but the user may select any backend.
+Mint uses rest.zslp.org as the default back-end, but the user may select any backend.
 Mint is non-custodial and does not have access to your private keys.
 You must back up your wallet to recover your funds._

 ### Features

-- Create your own SLP token
+- Create your own ZSLP token
-- Pay BCH dividends to SLP token holders
+- Pay ZCL dividends to ZSLP token holders
 - Mint (create additional token supply for tokens without fixed supply)
-- Send & Receive BCH and SLP tokens
+- Send & Receive ZCL and ZSLP tokens
 - Import existing wallets
-- Choose your own REST API (default: rest.bitcoin.com)
+- Choose your own REST API (default: rest.zslp.org)
-- Hosted online at https://mint.bitcoin.com or run locally with `npm start`
+- Hosted online at https://mint.zslp.org or run locally with `npm start`

-### Learn more about the Simple Ledger Protocol: https://simpleledger.cash/
+### Learn more about the ZClassic Simple Ledger Protocol: https://zslp.org/

 ## Development